Sunday, December 02, 2012

 Thursday, July 12, 2012

 We paid our admission of £8.00 which is a pittance compared to the cost of some concerts we have been to and we sat at a table at the back.
-The evening started with an open mike session and then Keith came on and he did two 45 minute sets.
+The evening started with an open mike session, and then Keith came on and he did two 45 minute sets.
 I thought he was superb.
 The guitar playing is par excellence.
-Pete plays the guitar himself and he was in awe of the skill displayed.
+My friend Pete plays the guitar himself and he was in awe of the skill displayed.
 Keith has a unique singing voice as well.
 The years have certainly not diminished his vocal power.
 I particularly enjoyed the love songs which were very moving.
-If I had to choose one song I think Travelling Down which was on his very first album was especially great.
+If I had to choose one song I think Travelling Down was really great.

 Friday, June 29, 2012